-Encourage state and federal elected official to provide consistent and target research and technology development funding to mitigate and control harmful algal blooms.
+- Encourage state and federal elected officials to provide consistent and target research and technology development funding to mitigate and control harmful algal blooms.

 You can also share your thoughts through government-provided opportunities for public comment.
 For example, the Florida Fish and Wildlife Conservation Commission (FWC) website notes: “Staff has been hearing concerns about the status of various fisheries in Charlotte Harbor and is gathering feedback on the fisheries in that area.”
-Visit this page, scroll down to Charlotte Harbor, and submit comments: http://myfwc.com/saltwatercomments
+Visit the Florida FWC Saltwater Comments page to submit a comment about Charlotte Harbor.

 - Share science-based sources of information and updates on Florida red tide provided by various partners statewide:

-Red tide and human health – information and rack cards from Florida Department of Health: floridahealth.gov/environmental-health/aquatic-toxins/red-tide.html
+Red tide and human health – information and rack cards from Florida Department of Health.

-Mote’s Beach Conditions Reporting System provides shoreline observations as often as twice daily: visitbeaches.org
+Mote’s Beach Conditions Reporting System provides shoreline observations as often as twice daily.

-FWC’s statewide red tide status reports (on abundance of the Florida red tide algae, Karenia brevis) are typically updated every Friday afternoon: myfwc.com/redtidestatus (with mid-week reports on Wednesdays)
+FWC’s statewide red tide status reports (on abundance of the Florida red tide algae, Karenia brevis) are typically updated every Friday afternoon (with mid-week reports on Wednesdays).

-Based on statewide results, the National Oceanic and Atmospheric Administration provides forecasts of potential respiratory irritation: http://tidesandcurrents.noaa.gov/hab/
+Based on statewide results, the National Oceanic and Atmospheric Administration provides forecasts of potential respiratory irritation.

-The joint FWC-Mote Facebook page, Florida Red Tide and Other Harmful Algal Blooms, provides updates and information about red tide: facebook.com/flhabs
+The joint FWC-Mote Facebook page, Florida Red Tide and Other Harmful Algal Blooms, provides updates and information about red tide.

 At Mote, donations are made through our Development office: 941-388-4441, ext.
 309.

 - Find the right points of contact for a given type of algal bloom or water issue.
-For example, if your primary concern is blue-green algae (cyanobacteria) in Florida’s freshwater systems, you can reach out to the Florida Department of Environmental Protection for information and to report those blooms here: https://floridadep.gov/dear/algal-bloom
+For example, if your primary concern is blue-green algae (cyanobacteria) in Florida’s freshwater systems, you can reach out to the Florida Department of Environmental Protection for information and to report those blooms.

-For Florida red tide , you can visit Mote’s page at mote.org/redtide or FWC’s page at myfwc.com/redtide for multiple resources on these ocean-dwelling blooms.
+For Florida red tide, you can visit Mote’s Red Tide page or FWC’s Red Tide page for multiple resources on these ocean-dwelling blooms.